John Shaw (stone carver)

 John Shaw, MA FRSA (b.
 1952) is a British stone letter-carver, based in Saxby, Lincolnshire, England.

 Education

-Shaw was educated at Derby College of Arts from 1970–71 where he was the Earp Legacy Award winner.
+Shaw was educated at Derby College of Arts from 1970 to 1971 where he was the Earp Legacy Award winner.
 He graduated from Camberwell School of Art and Crafts, in 1974 with a BA in Fine Art.
 A PGCE followed from Brighton Polytechnic in 1975, and then an MA in 1983 from Birmingham Polytechnic.
 Shaw has had Workshop experience with Seán Crampton, David Kindersley and Ieuân Rees.
 He is also a member of the Art Workers Guild.

 Exhibitions

 Shaw has had solo exhibitions in the Royal Society of Arts, Derby Museum and Art Gallery, Sam Scorer Gallery (Lincoln), Monnow Valley Arts Centre (Herefordshire), Harley Gallery and Foundation at Welbeck Abbey.